Checklist for conducting examinations

 Prepare Canvas and other systems for examination.
 How much preparation is required depends on the form of examination.
 Remember to inform about the examination on Canvas even if it takes place outside the learning platform.
 If the examination has compulsory registration in Ladok, the examination room must be used for digital examination.

-If other systems are to be used for examination, they also need to be prepared.
+The systems that are to be used for the examination need to be prepared.
 Remember to not introduce new systems for the examination that the students have not worked in before.

 Your school's local support can help check your preparations in, for example, Canvas and Zoom.